GianniBuoni/nix-starter/README.md

 # NixOS Starter Config

-Starter nixos-config using `disko` and `nixos-anywhere` to set up a basic system with disk enryption and logical volumes.
+Starter nixos-config using `disko` and `nixos-anywhere` to set up a basic system with disk encryption and logical volumes.

 ## Prerequisites